-Following a celebrated college basketball career, Walton went on to have a Hall of Fame NBA career.
-After basketball, Walton pursued his dream job as a sports broadcaster –but first had to overcome the lifelong stuttering affliction.
-And then, in 2008, Walton endured risky back surgery for to repair the damage done early in his basketball career.
-Through it all, Walton’s determination carried him through.
+Following a celebrated college basketball career, Bill went on to have a Hall of Fame NBA career.
+After basketball, he pursued his dream job as a sports broadcaster –but first had to overcome the lifelong stuttering affliction.
+And then, in 2008, Bill endured risky back surgery for to repair damage done early in his basketball career.
+Through it all, Bill’s determination and positive attitude carried him through.

-Bill Walton was introduced to the game of basketball while in the fourth grade at Blessed Sacrament Elementary School.
-Walton then attended Helix High School, where his team won the California Interscholastic Federation High School title two years in a row, while winning their final 49 consecutive games.
-While at Helix, Walton became the first and only high school player to ever make the U.S.A.
+Bill was introduced to the game of basketball while in the fourth grade at Blessed Sacrament Elementary School.
+He then attended Helix High School, where his team won the California Interscholastic Federation High School title two years in a row, while winning their final 49 consecutive games.
+While at Helix, Bill became the first and only high school player to ever make the U.S.A.
 Senior Men’s National Basketball Team and play in the World Championship and/or Olympics.

-Walton was the NBA’s Most Valuable Player, 1978; All-NBA First Team, 1978; NBA All-Star Team, 1977 and 1978; NBA Playoff’s MVP, 1977; All-NBA second team, 1977; winner of the NBA Sixth Man Award, 1986.
-Walton is one of only four players in the history of basketball to have won multiple NCAA and multiple NBA Championships.
-Walton is also the second of only five players in the history of the NBA to lead the league in both blocked shots and rebounding in the same season.
-In 1991 Walton received the NBPA’s Oscar Robertson Leadership Awards.
-In 1993 Walton was inducted into the Basketball Hall of Fame in Springfield, Massachusetts.
-In 1997 Walton was selected as one of the NBA’s Fifty Greatest Players of All Time.
-Also in 1997, Walton was inducted into the National High School Sports Hall of Fame.
+Bill is one of only four players in the history of basketball to have won multiple NCAA and multiple NBA Championships.
+He is also the second of only five players in the history of the NBA to lead the league in both blocked shots and rebounding in the same season.
+In 1991 Bill received the NBPA’s Oscar Robertson Leadership Awards.
+In 1993 he was inducted into the Basketball Hall of Fame in Springfield, Massachusetts.
+In 1997 Bill was selected as one of the NBA’s Fifty Greatest Players of All Time.
+Also, in 1997 he was inducted into the National High School Sports Hall of Fame.

-Walton is active with many organizations and charities.
+Bill is active with many organizations and charities.
 For his efforts, in 2002 he received the NBA Retired Players Association Humanitarian Award.
-He is executive chairman of Connect SD Sport Innovators (SDSI), a non-profit, business-accelerating, trade organization that connects and drives the growth of Southern California’s vibrant sports economy by offering innovative programs and services for startups, mature companies, and service providers.
+He is executive chairman of Connect SD Sport Innovators (SDSI), a non-profit, business-accelerating, trade organization that connects and drives the growth of Southern California’s vibrant sports economy by offering innovative programs and services for startups, mature companies and service providers.
 Walton is also a board member for the Junior Seau foundation.
-Walton is also involved in numerous Internet ventures, providing content and business acumen.
+Bill is also involved in numerous Internet ventures, providing content and business acumen.